What Community Development Leaders Need to Know About Georgia’s New Permitting Law, Senate Bill 447 (SB 447)

 - Public-facing dashboards that provide transparent, no-login access to permit data and status updates

-- Automated notifications and alerts to reduce the risk of missed deadlines or overlooked submissions
+- Automated notifications and alerts to reduce the risk of missed deadlines, overlooked submissions, or delayed reviews

-- Consistent documentation of denial reasons and approval criteria to meet new legal requirements
+- Consistent documentation of denial reasons, review comments, and approval criteria to support compliance with SB 447’s new documentation requirements

 Platforms like GovWell are designed to help local governments meet the demands of SB 447 with these capabilities, and more.
 With its AI features and configurable workflows, GovWell helps Georgia municipalities like Hampton, Duluth, and Kingsland move away from fragmented or manual processes and toward a more modern, connected system.